 Prepare for your physical and have any/all health information ready for your provider

-Once you’re at the appointment, make sure that any updates about your health, medication history, stress, and mental health levels, and related information is available to your primary care provider.
+Once you’re at your online appointment booking, make sure that any updates about your health, medication history, stress, and mental health levels, and related information is available to your primary care provider.
 These pieces of information can improve the quality of your physical and help you adjust your healthcare routines accordingly.

 If you are looking for a primary care provider, or any primary care service, you can always set up an appointment through Instant Urgent Care’s primary care services and find a provider you can trust.